 There are plenty of books out there that promise to help you bring your creativity out of your pores.
 And they do, but none of those books with ingenious ideas will do the work for you.
-All of those authors have one thing in common: they have their formula for success.
-It is a formula they share with the rest of us in their books, with advice on finding your voice, mojo, and writing zen zone.
+Those authors have one thing in common: they have their formula for success.
+They share a formula with the rest of us in their books, with advice on finding your voice, mojo, and writing zen zone.
 All of which is great.
 However, the author won’t come knocking on your door to say, “Hey, it’s time for you to write.”

 Moreover, you will start to notice how comfortable you are when writing.
 You’ll even go to have favorite words, phrases, and punctuation marks.
 Your words will have meaning.
 They’ll mean, “Hard work paid off.”
-It is then when you will understand that to write is to feel your soul.
+It is then you will understand that writing is to feel your soul.

 Here are some recommendations to find your inner writer and bring it out to the world, because to be a good writer, you have to love to read.

 1. The Artist’s Way by Julia Cameron.
 She has plenty of books for you to read about flourishing your creativity and writing, and this book is an excellent place to start.
 Next, follow it with The Morning Pages if you want to learn how having a routine and a journal will help your writing: game and life changer.